log-ai-n/Screw-Snail-Mail/README.md

-# Desk-Mail-Bot: Show-and-Tell Mail Processor
+# Screw-Snail-Mail: Show-and-Tell Mail Processor

 A simple application that captures physical mail through your webcam, processes it via OCR and Gemini AI, and logs the important details to a spreadsheet.